What is Ransomware? | Costs are High | Prevention | Recovery | Resources | History

 Once you've ensured that your hardware and data is as secure as possible, train your employees to recognize and respond appropriately to any threat.

 If you have any doubts about an email, don't click on any links.
-Report it to your IT department or support resource.
+Report it to your IT department or IT support resource.

 Be cautious of sensitive instructions received via email, especially if it involved large financial transactions.
 Call the department head to verify legitimacy.